LoginRadius/docs/content/FAQ/index.md

 ---
-title: "Contact Us"
+title: "FAQ"
-tags: ["Contact Us"]
+tags: ["FAQ"]
-description: "Contact Us."
+description: "Frequently asked Questions"
-path: "/contact-us"
+path: "/FAQ"
 ---

-# Contact Us
+# FAQ

 Contact our support team for any questions you might have.